Business As Usual

 They gabbed on with bubblegum breath, discreetly wiping their sweat

-Here no one needed to be of noble descent
+Here no one needed to be a creature of myth

 To be worthy of respect